01 Intro to the Web

 There are other ways to expedite the creation of a website, like using Twitter’s Bootstrap to realize your site.
 But you still need to have the basics down to take advantage of Bootstrap, and it takes time to learn Bootstrap that is not spent learning HTML and CSS.
 Though Bootstrap websites are professional, you cannot generate a totally unique site the way you can by hardcoding it.

 Other programs don’t require that you know any HTML or CSS, and provide an InDesign-like interface experience.
-I’ve had students use Webflow, for example, and the websites looked professional.
-But the time it takes to learn such a program is better spent learning how to code.
-It provides you with much more flexibility in the end, and you still have to enter all the same information, just in an interface that you have to learn.
+I’ve had students use Webflow, for example, and the websites looked professional, but do not necessarily stand out.
+The time it takes to learn such a program is better spent learning how to code.
+It provides you with more flexibility in the end, to create something that stands out.

 Plagiarism